pjay79/asksteve/README.md

 ## Issues

-- Auth0 web login: will not fully logout session
+- Auth0 web login: will not fully logout session, but you can force re-open the login screen
 - GitHub app login: not working, getting wrong email / password error, explore Octokit GitHub REST API (?)
+- With some repos, searching for commits returns empty results, or only a few commits

 ## ToDo